peerkar/liferay-gsearch/README.md

 This portlet hasn't been thoroughly tested and is provided as is.
 You can freely develop it further to serve your own purposes.
 If you have good ideas and would like me to implement those, please leave ticket or ping me.
 Also many thanks in advance for any bug findings.

 # Changelog <a name="Changelog"></a>

+## 2018-02-25

+* Added result item highlighter API and implementation example.
+This service allows to highlight result items based on your criteria.
+Example implementation highlights result items matching a configured tag.
+* Added possibility to show result item tags
+* Improved facet configuration.
+Now UI and configuration are completely sync.
+UI customization is not more needed when new facets are added through JSON configuration.
+* Added possibility to use a journal article as the help text (in configuration).
+* Audience targeting module configuration moved to the module itself.
+* Added possibility to set query keywords directly in the query configuration.
+With this feature you can for example configure a subquery to always try to match a certain tag and boost documents matching it.

 ## 2018-02-14
 * Added POC kind of support for Knowledge Base Articles